 Ending thoughts on how to create responsive tables

 wpDataTables can be the perfect solution.
-The best-selling plugin is already a choice of more than 17,000 businesses online. wpDataTables can handle any complex data, be it a financial, scientific, statistical, commercial or any other information – you will get the pixel-perfect table every time.
+The best-selling plugin is already a choice of more than 40,000+ businesses online. wpDataTables can handle any complex data, be it financial, scientific, statistical, commercial, or any other information – you will get the pixel-perfect table every time.
 Additionally, you can check a list of 10 Best Responsive Table Plugins For WordPress, a comparison made by our friends at wp Leaders.

-If you enjoyed this article about creating responsive tables with CSS & HTML or WordPress, you should also read these:
+If you enjoyed reading this article on responsive tables with CSS, you should check out this one about Bootstrap tables.